 Therefore, if you attend, you will be guaranteed good wine and exquisite food with pleasant background sounds.
 Can you imagine a more elegant, sophisticated and enjoyable event than this one?
 Hardly.
-The price of the tickets ranges from approximately 25 € to 800 € and you can get them on the website.
+Ticket prices range from approximately 25 € to 800 € and you can get them on the website.
 Besides, it is held in two sessions:

 - Afternoon session: 8:00 AM - 11:00 PM.